alexandra-simeonova/drafts/luigi-tutorials/tutorial-container.md

 ### Install UI5 generator

-1. Open a new command prompt/terminal window and install the UI5 generator:
+1. Open a new Command Prompt/Terminal window and install the UI5 generator:

 `npm install -g yo generator-easy-ui5`